Pancreas divisum unmasked: a case report

 Informed consent: informed consent was obtained from the patient and his guardians for the use of his imaging and clinical data for publication and academic research with respect of anonymity.

 Pancreas divisum is the most common congenital anomaly of the pancreatic ductal system.
-Still, it´s a rare condition found in about 0.5-10% of the Western population with an even lower reported rate of 1-2% in the Asian and African population [2].
+Still, it´s a rare condition found in about 0.5-10% of the Western population with an even lower reported rate of 1-2% in the Asian and African populations [2].
 To the best of our knowledge, our case is the second reported case in our country (Morocco) and the first case in our region (Marrakech).
 The other reported case was from Casablanca and was recently reported in 2023 also of a PD revealed by RAP [5].

 There are three subtypes of pancreas divisum: the most common one is type 1 or “classic/complete PD” where the ventral duct of Santorini is drained via the major papilla and the dorsal duct of Wirsung is drained via the minor papilla with no communication between the two, type 2 or “dorsal duct PD” where the ventral duct is absent and type 3 or “incomplete PD” which is similar to type 1 except for a small communication between the two ducts [2].
 Pancreas divisum (PD) is usually asymptomatic and only 5% of patients present with either RAP, chronic pancreatitis, or chronic abdominal "pancreatic-type" pain [2].
 The clinical relevance of PD has always been debatable; the predominant hypothesis incriminates the increase of the intraductal pressure caused by the drainage of the dorsal duct through the minor papilla impairing the pancreatic secretion and causing inflammation [2].
 While others consider PD as a cofactor to an underlying genetic mutation as that of serine protease inhibitor Kazal type 1 gene (SPINK1), cystic fibrosis transmembrane conductance regulator gene (CFTR), chymotrypsin C gene (CTRC), and others [2,6].
 However, the reasons as to why some patients develop symptoms and others do not are not yet clear.
 Unfortunately, our patient was in the 5% of the symptomatic cases and presented with RAP.